HyeminP/DNSC-6301-Group-Project/README.md

   * Real-world risks: who, what, when or how?
 * **Describe potential uncertainties relating to the impacts of using your model**:
      * Math or software problems:
         * Uncertain in how the math will translate across given how as said above, data is classified and coded together but not individually
-     * Using the cutoff we did to calculate the AIR, even if we change them, historically credit score calculations are inherently biased as they
+        * Using the cufoff values we used to calculate the AIR, even if we manipulate it, historical credit score calcuations are inherently biased due to the way race is coded in the data
   * Real-world risks: who, what, when or how?